 4. Paying for a Car

-As is the case with paying for a phone, paying for a car may not seem like a bad idea, but it is.
+As is the case with paying for a phone, paying for a car may not seem like a bad idea, but it does enable addiction.
 Any time an addict doesn’t have to pay for a major expense, they will have more money to spend on drugs.
 Cars can also be used to go to or facilitate drug deals.

 5. Bailing them Out of Jail

 Bailing a person out of jail enables that individual to continue avoiding the consequences of his or her actions.
-Jail may provide the necessary time and space away from drugs, allowing your loved one to seriously consider addiction treatment.
+Jail may provide the necessary time and space away from drugs, allowing your loved one to seriously consider addiction treatment in Ft.
+Lauderdale.

 Supportive loved ones who aren’t enablers have two main qualities:

 - They keep boundaries with the addict

 - They support the addict in any way that doesn’t facilitate drug use

 Take loved ones out to dinner or coffee, keep in contact with them, and always be willing to help financially with treatment if at all possible.